 Sand Point Way NE has long been a busy street with high speeds, unpleasant intersections, and major gaps in the pedestrian network.
 In response to these issues, the local community requested that the city study safety improvements on the street through the Neighborhood Parks and Streets Fund in 2016.
 Last year, the Seattle Department of Transportation (SDOT) completed a study on how the corridor could be improved.
 The study had suggested enhancing intersection signals and crossings as well as slight rechannelizations to the street configuration.
 SDOT’s study also recommended new sidewalks where they are missing, new bike facilities, and other lane adjustments to the street.

-Unfortunately, the changes that SDOT has suggested more recently show that the project scope has been significantly pared back with only a small segment of new sidewalks and one enhanced crossing poised for implementation, both near Magnuson Park.
+The changes that SDOT has suggested more recently, however, show that the project scope has been significantly pared back with only a small segment of new sidewalks and one enhanced crossing poised for implementation, both near Magnuson Park.

 Sand Point Way NE carries over 16,000 vehicles daily and has had dozens of collisions in recent years, including several serious ones.
 A street with this level of traffic volume is ordinarily eligible for significant rechanelizations, depending upon the street configuration.
 There are several street configurations currently in use on Sand Point Way NE, such as: two lanes in each direction, two lanes in each direction with a median landscaping, two lanes in each direction with median turn pocket, and one lane in each direction.